 4. Go fresh.
 In many Chinese cities, it is very common for vegetables and meat to go from a farm to the dinner table without ever being refrigerated or processed.
 This is one reason why we have live seafood on display in Chinese restaurants.
 We like things fresh!
 We strongly believe that refrigeration and processing takes the flavor out of the food.
 This may be difficult for some people, but be creative in where you get your ingredients.
 The shorter the supply chain, the better it will taste!

 5. But not that fresh.
 Having fresh groceries does not mean we prefer things uncooked.
 It is actually quite rare for Chinese people to eat uncooked vegetables.
 With that said, we also prefer vegetables that are not simply boiled.
 When you are serving vegetables, sauté them, add some spices, or just a little soy sauce.
 This can greatly enhance the natural flavors of the vegetables.

 6. Cut down on the sugar.
 One common complaint I hear from my family and Chinese friends is that American desserts are way too sweet and too rich.
 Whenever I follow an American recipe to bake a cake for my family, I always use only half of the sugar suggested and cut down on the frosting.
 If you are not sure what to serve for dessert, fruit is always welcome and even preferred.

 While I hope that these suggestions may be helpful to you, they are also influenced by my own personal preferences.
 Before you prepare anything, don’t forget to check with your guests what they like to eat.
 What they tell you may be a surprise to you, or me.

-Ryan Zhang currently lives in the Boston metro area and is a graduate of Gordon-Conwell Theological Seminary.
+Ryan currently lives in the Cincinnati metro area and is a graduate of Gordon-Conwell Theological Seminary.
 He immigrated to the United States from China in 1999.